European lockdowns weigh on global fuel recovery

 ASIAN RECOVERY

+The IEA’s Sadamori said the direction of the oil market varied from one country to another.

+“It’s basically negative in the OECD side, in particular Europe and probably some parts of North America, while East Asia and particularly Chinese demand growth has been pretty impressive.
+I think China can be the only major country that achieves year-on-year growth,” he said.

-In contrast, traffic in the Chinese capital of Beijing has recovered significantly compared to the baseline in February and was not far from 2019 levels, according to TomTom data.
+Traffic in the Chinese capital of Beijing has recovered significantly from the baseline in February and was not far from 2019 levels, TomTom data shows.

 SIA Energy, a Beijing-based consultancy, said it expected Chinese oil demand to grow 9%, or 1.34 million bpd, in 2020 to 16.4 million bpd.